Related terms: ischemia, restricted blood flow

 - Holter monitoring records your heart rate and rhythm over a 24-hour period (or longer) so doctors can see if you have had episodes of silent ischemia.

 Treatment for ischemia is similar to that for any form of cardiovascular disease and usually begins with the following lifestyle changes:

 - Control high blood pressure, cholesterol, and diabetes.

 - Start an exercise program that has been approved by your doctor.

 Medicines and Surgery

 The goals of treatment include improving blood flow to your heart and reducing your heart's need for oxygen.
-Your doctor may give you aspirin, blood-thinning medicines (called anticoagulants), or other blood-thinning agents to prevent blood clots from forming.
+Your doctor may give you aspirin, anticoagulants, or other blood-thinning agents to prevent blood clots from forming.
 Oxygen may be given to increase the oxygen content of the blood still flowing through your heart.
 Painkillers may be used for pain.

 Some patients take medicines that slow their heart rate, open and relax their blood vessels, and otherwise reduce the burden on the heart.
 Most patients respond well to these medicines.
 Those who do not respond well may need a percutaneous coronary intervention (PCI) such as balloon angioplasty, coronary artery bypass surgery, or a similar procedure.